Flat space gravity at finite cutoff: Thermodynamics in the conformal canonical ensemble

 \section{Thermodynamics in the conformal canonical ensemble}

 We now calculate the partition function in the ``conformal" canonical ensemble by a saddle point approximation of the gravity path integral in the bulk.
 To reiterate, our goal is to show that this reproduces the thermal expansion \eqref{flateft}.
 We also seek to calculate the Wilson coefficients $c_0$ and $c_1$.
-To do so, we will consider Einstein gravity with conformal boundary conditions and spatial manifold $\Sigma = S^{d-1}$.
+To do so, we will consider Einstein gravity with conformal boundary conditions and spatial manifold $\Sigma_{d-1} = S^{d-1}$.

 Furthermore, we assume the bulk geometry is spherically symmetric,\footnote{While $\tilde{h}$ is spherically symmetric, this symmetry is only a conformal isometry of an arbitrary representative of the conformal class.
 Thus, it may be more natural to assume that the bulk geometry only preserves conformal Killing vectors which form the algebra of $SO(d)$.
 We are unaware of any black hole uniqueness theorems under the assumption of conformal Killing vectors instead of ordinary Killing vectors.} in which case Birkhoff's theorem tells us the Schwarzschild metric provides the full space of solutions for Einstein gravity with zero cosmological constant.
 This is a particularly powerful statement, since it is valid within any finite region; if we eliminate the assumption of spherical symmetry, then we can construct static solutions of the vacuum Einstein equations by introducing stress-energy ``beyond the cutoff."
-For a large class of axisymmetric black holes constructed by introducing external stress-energy see \cite{Geroch:1982bv}.\footnote{We thank Gary Horowitz for bringing this paper to our attention.}
+For a large class of (Lorentzian) axisymmetric black holes constructed by introducing external stress-energy see \cite{Geroch:1982bv}.\footnote{We thank Gary Horowitz for bringing this paper to our attention.}